sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/modelPublish_viya35.md

 ```

-version 5, last updated on 14 August, 2020
+version 4, last updated on 16 July, 2020